ckeditor/ckeditor5/docs/features/ui-language.md

 ## Demo

-See a demo of the editor in Spanish:
+See the demo of the editor in Spanish:

 {@snippet features/ui-language}